One of the clichés that have become embedded in recruitment culture is the phrase “my client”.

-Read more about “How to Recruit Recruiters.”
+Read more about “The Secrets to Business Blogging Success”

 That title is an amalgam of loads of articles I see posted online.

 The obvious conclusion being that as confidence grows and companies try to increase their staff numbers, recruitment agencies will become busy again.

 For the majority of agencies this means being busy only filling 1 in 5 of the jobs they work on.
 Or to put it another way, disappointing 80% of the companies they engage with.